beyond-all-reason/RecoilEngine/contributing.md

 ### Work in progress
 * Don't be afraid to ask for feedback/help.
 This can be on a ticket, your PR, or e.g. on discord.
 * If you have pure refactor commits that don't change logic, put them in front if possible.
 This makes things much easier to review and they can get merged immediately to get them out of the way.
 The smaller the better.
 * There aren't really any proper tests.
-Come up with some manual tests and let us know what you did.
-Of course if you write proper automated tests that's even better, but often difficult so don't worry about it too much.
+If making a change related to Lua you can write a test wupget, otherwise come up with some manual procedure and let us know what you did.
+Of course if you write proper automated tests that's even better, but often very difficult so don't worry about it too much.

 [comment]: # (* Follow Recoil development philosophy. // FIXME would need an article and not everybody even agrees on details there)